You’ve been investing for a while, contributing to your TFSA, and you’ve reached the contribution limit. Now what?

 - Taxable Account Last

-The following account priorities will maximize after-tax wealth if your tax rate today is higher today than your expected tax rate in retirement.
+The following account priorities is likely to maximize after-tax wealth if your tax rate today is higher today than your expected tax rate in retirement.

 - RRSP First